jmalicki/repo-intel/docs/projects/pattern-matcher/README.md

 ## Overview

-The Pattern Matcher is a **Python script** that reads specific repository files (hardcoded list) and makes LLM API calls to analyze content.
+The Pattern Matcher is a **Python script** that uses LLM analysis to discover novel patterns and practices in repositories.
+It's designed to find unexpected approaches, not just verify predetermined patterns.

-**LIMITATION**: This approach can only find files in expected locations with standard names.
-It cannot discover:
-- Different security tools (Snyk, OWASP, custom tools)
-- Files in non-standard locations (security/ directory, config/security.yml)
-- Non-standard naming (security-policy.md, SECURITY.txt)
-- Custom implementations or novel approaches
+**PURPOSE**: Discover novel practices, innovative approaches, and unexpected patterns that automated scripts cannot detect.
+This is essential for learning about new ways of doing things.

 ## What It Actually Does

 1. **Takes a repository path** as input
-2. **Script reads hardcoded list of files** (.github/dependabot.yml, README.md, SECURITY.md, etc.)
+2. **Script scans repository structure** to discover files and patterns
-3. **Script makes LLM API calls** with file content and specific prompts
+3. **Script makes LLM API calls** to analyze discovered content for novel practices
-4. **Script parses LLM responses** and returns structured JSON
+4. **Script identifies unexpected patterns** and innovative approaches
-5. **No human interaction** - fully automated script

-**The script follows a hardcoded list** - it doesn't decide what files to look at, it just checks the predefined list.

-**This means it will miss**:
-- Projects with non-standard file locations
+5. **Returns structured JSON** with discovered patterns and innovations

+**The script discovers patterns** - it finds novel approaches, not just verifies predetermined ones.

+**This enables discovery of**:
-- Projects using different security tools
+- Novel security practices and tools
-- Projects with custom implementations
-- Projects with novel approaches
+- Innovative documentation approaches
+- Custom CI/CD implementations
+- Unexpected organizational patterns
+- New best practices we haven't seen before

 ## Design Principles